OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

 It would be a syntax error to refer to a method’s parameters or other local variables from outside the method.

 Block-Level Scope
 ~~~~~~~~~~~~~~~~~

 Variables that are declared in the body of a method have scope
 which extends from the point where they are declared to the end
 of the **block** of code in which they are declared.
-When a variable is declared
+When a local variable
-in a method, it has the local scope discussed above.
+is declared at the beginning of a method, it has the local scope discussed
+above.

+However, local variables are not restricted to the beginning of a method, and
+their declarations can be placed elsewhere, which can affect their scope.
+When
-However, there are some exceptions to that rule.
-When control structures
+control structures
 like if-statements or loops are involved, scope can be a bit more specific.

 .. code-block:: java

-   public void exampleMethod(int x){
+   public void exampleMethod(int x)
-       if(x%2 == 0)
    {
+       if (x % 2 == 0)
+       {
            int value = 4;
        }
-       value = value + 2; //This will not work!
+       value = value + 2; // This will not work!
    }

-Variables declared inside the curly braces (``{}``) of a control structure like a
+Variables declared inside the curly braces (``{}``) of a control structure
-loop or conditional only exist within those curly braces.
-The method above would
+like a loop or conditional only exist within those curly braces.
+The method
-not work as the variable ``value`` is only declared and initialized inside the
+above would not work as the variable ``value`` is only declared and initialized
+inside the if statement's true branch, and that variable ceases to exist when
-if statement.
-It stops existing as soon as the closing curly brace for the
+the corresponding closing brace marking the end of the if statement's true
-if statement occurs.
+branch is reached.
+As a result, its name is no longer visible once execution
+has left the block (the pair of braces) where it is declared.
+Any attempt to
+use the variable outside of the braces where it is declared will result in a
+compiler error, since the variable is no longer visible or accessible--no longer
+"in scope".

 The same is true for looping structures:

 .. code-block:: java

-   for(int i = 0; i< 12; i++){
+   for (int i = 0; i < 12; i++)
+   {
        System.out.println(i);
    }
    i = i + 1; // This will not work!

-The variable ``i`` is defined as part of the for loop and stops existing after
+The variable ``i`` is defined as part of the for loop and its scope is the
+body of the for loop--the braces surrounding the loop's body.
+The variable ``i``
-the for loop is finished.
+ceases to exist after the for loop is finished.

-To get around this issue, all we need to do is declare a variable before
+To get around this issue, you will sometimes see code where a variable
+is declared *before* a control structure, so that it can be accessed inside
-the control structure:
+the control structure and also after it.

 .. code-block:: java

-   public void exampleMethod(int x){
+   public void exampleMethod(int x)
+   {
        int value = 0;
-       if(x%2 == 0)
+       if (x % 2 == 0)
        {
            value = 4;
        }